When You Have To Part Ways

-Include basic information about the pet (type, breed, age).
-We will get back to you with information on available dates and times.
-Please note that there will likely be a wait involved, depending upon how many animals we currently have in our care, and how many other pets are waiting for an available spot in our shelter.
+We will get back to you with information on available space and our intake appointment procedures.
+Please note that there will likely be a wait involved, depending upon how many animals we currently have in our care, and how many other pets are waiting for a spot in our shelter.
 The wait may be a few days or as long as several weeks or more.

 Appointments can be scheduled several weeks in advance.

 The nominal surrender fee we request will help us to care for your pet.
 We accept cash, checks, and major credit cards.